 With over eight billion human mouths expected to be fed by the year 2030, humans have their limits; they cannot work 24 hours a day to oversee thousands of acres of farmlands and produce more food.

 Technology to the rescue

-Drones, with artificial intelligence (AI), are now being mainstreamed for smart farming assisting farmers in a range of farm management tasks and proving to be a force multiplier of limited resources.
+Drones, with artificial intelligence (AI), are now mainstreamed for smart farming.
+This will assist farmers in a range of farm management tasks.
+And proving to be a force multiplier of limited resources.

 The sizes of farms vary, for example in Uruguay:

 - large family farms average 1,421 acres and the

 - very large farm average acreage is 2,086.

 - Uruguay has about 44,890 farms with a median farm size of 361 hectares or 892 acres.
 The cattle carrying capacity of farm land is about 1.5 acres per head.